2020 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 12: Alves vs. Lane
+BKFC 12: Alves vs. Lane

-Bare Knuckle Fighting Championship 12: Alves vs. Lane was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on September 11, 2020, at the Ocean Center in Daytona Beach, Florida.
+BKFC 12: Alves vs. Lane was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on September 11, 2020, at the Ocean Center in Daytona Beach, Florida.

 Background

 The event was initially scheduled to be held on April 11, 2020, at the Boutwell Memorial Auditorium in Birmingham, USA.
 However, the event was postponed indefinitely due to the COVID-19 pandemic.
 It was later rescheduled to take place on August 21, 2020, at the Intrust Bank Arena in Wichita, Kansas.
 However, it was then pushed back further to September 11, 2020, and moved to the Ocean Center convention center in Daytona Beach, Florida, USA.

 Thiago Alves was originally scheduled to face Phil Baroni in the main event.
 However, on September 3, it was announced Baroni would be replaced by The Ultimate Fighter competitor Julian Lane.